cac-staff/summer-school-2016-SQLite/11-prog-R.md

 The database returns the results of the query to us in response to the `cursor.fetchall` call on line 5.
-This result is a list with one entry for each record in the result set;
+This result is a dataframe with one row for each entry and one column for each column in the database.
-if we loop over that list (line 6) and print those list entries (line 7), we can see that each one is a tuple with one element for each field we asked for.

-Finally, lines 8 and 9 close our cursor and our connection, since the database can only keep a limited number of these open at one time.
+Finally, the last line closes our connection, since the database can only keep a limited number of these open at one time.
 Since establishing a connection takes time, though,